This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 REGIONAL_MANAGED_PROXY

-before you can create
+before you can create other Envoy-based load balancers

-other Envoy-based load balancers in the same region of the VPC
+in the same region of the VPC

 network.

-Forwarding rules and addresses
+Forwarding rules and IP addresses

 Forwarding rules route traffic by IP address, port, and protocol to a load balancing configuration consisting of a target proxy, URL map, and one or more backend services.

+IP address specification.
 Each forwarding rule provides a single IP address that can be used in DNS records for your application.
 No DNS-based load balancing is required.
 You can either specify the IP address to be used or let Cloud Load Balancing assign one for you.

-Load balancer mode | Network Service Tier | Forwarding rule, IP address, and Load balancing scheme | Routing from the internet to the load balancer frontend |
+Load balancer mode | Network Service Tier | Forwarding rule, IP address, and load balancing scheme | Routing from the internet to the load balancer frontend |

 ---|---|---|---|

-Global external HTTP(S) load balancer | Premium Tier |
+Global external Application Load Balancer | Premium Tier |

 Global external forwarding rule Load balancing scheme: |